Ekeremor: Politics

 As of August 2007, Robinson Etolor was chairman of the local government council.
 However, there has been a long-running dispute over the post between Etulor and his predecessor Donald Daunemigha.

 Ekeremor LGA sends three representatives to the Bayelsa State House of Assembly.

 Bayelsa State Deputy Governor Peremobowei Ebebi is a native of Aleibiri town in Ekeremor LGA.
 Before becoming deputy governor, he represented Ekeremor I constituency in the Bayelsa State House of Assembly.

-Ekeremor local government Chairman Dr. Bertola Perekeme has hailed the Supreme Court of Nigeria for upholding it’s a judgement on the Bayelsa State election.
+A former local government chairman, Dr. Bertola Perekeme, hailed the Supreme Court of Nigeria for upholding it’s a judgement on the Bayelsa State election.

+The current local government chairman is Onniye Isaac.